...

 Read the era kanji (昭 for Shōwa, 平 for Heisei, 令 for Reiwa), then the year in kanji numerals, and subtract 1 from the Shōwa offset (1945) or add to the Heisei/Reiwa base.

-Are any 5 yen coins rare?
+Are there any rare 5 yen coins?

 Back to News